Saeakari さえあかり

 The selection of the crossings was carried out from 1992 to 1996, and the strain that would be Saekari, later on, was selected out of that selection as an F1 Hybrid[1] with the number 71513.
 These initial tests include results like growth, harvesting time, disease resistance, and tea quality.
 This test concluded in 1997 with its selection from the nursery and moved to the next round of tests.

-From 1998 to 2005, it was tested under the name "Makura Line 46-11" in Group 46 of the Nutrient System Comparison Test, from 2002 it was selected and tested as "Makurazaki No. 30" in Group 9 of the Adaptability Test due to its excellent suitability for cultivation and processing.
-Strain adaptability tests were performed in several prefectures like Mie, Kyoto, Kochi, Shizuoka and Kagoshima.
-Some others joined later in those tests so the data collected might differ in some years.
+From 1998 to 2005, it was tested under the name "Makura Line 46-11" in Group 46 of the Nutrient System Comparison Test, from 2002 it was selected and tested as "Makurazaki No. 30" in Group 9 of the Adaptability Test due to its exceptional suitability for cultivation and processing.
+Strain adaptability tests were performed in several prefectures like Mie, Kyoto, Kochi, Shizuoka, and Kagoshima.
+Some others joined later in those tests, so the amount of data collected differs in some years.

-The results of the trials in 2009 showed that it was a slightly early cultivar with excellent disease resistance, yield and tea quality, it was named Saeakari and an application for cultivar registration was filed on 8 April, 2010 with application no. 24796, the application was published on 21 July 2010.
-It was registered as Saeakari as tea cultivar nº55 on 28 March 2011 under the MAFF cultivar registry.
+The results of the trials in 2009 concluded that it is a slightly early cultivar with excellent disease resistance, yield and tea quality.
+It was named Saeakari and an application for cultivar registration was filed on 8 April 2010 with application No.24796, the application was published on 21 July 2010.
+It was registered as Saeakari as tea cultivar No.55 on 28 March 2011 under the MAFF cultivar registry.

 Characteristics

 Saeakari presents a slightly open form, with vigorous growth and large stature.
 The branches are somewhat more numerous, with the internodes slightly longer than those of Yabukita, and their thickness is similar to that of Yabukita.
-The new leaves are oblong in shape, similar in size and thickness to Saemidori, although wider than Saemidori and Yabukita, and bright green.
-The leaf has some lustre, and the leaf texture is soft, the density of Trhicomes on the underside of new leaves is higher and longer than that of Saeidori and Yabukita cultivars.
-The adult leaves are oblong-oval in shape, and green in colour but lighter and slightly more glossy than those of Yabukita.
+The new leaves are oblong, similar in size and thickness to Saemidori, although wider than Saemidori and Yabukita, and bright green.
+The leaf has some lustre, and the leaf texture is soft, the density of Thricomes on the underside of new leaves is higher and longer than that of Saemidori and Yabukita cultivars.
+The adult leaves are oblong-oval in shape, and green but lighter and slightly more glossy than those of Yabukita.

 Saeakari's cold hardiness is similar to that of Yabukita, and it can be grown in tea-growing regions throughout Japan.
 However, as it is a slightly early maturing variety, it is best grown in warmer areas south of Shizuoka Prefecture.

-For mochi disease, a test carried out in Shizuoka Prefecture used the Kurasawa, which is susceptible to it, Yabukita, which is slightly weak to it and Okuhikari, which is somewhat resistant to it as control cultivars.
-The results showed that Saeakari was more susceptible to glutinous blight than Yabukita, but less susceptible than Kurasawa, and its resistance to glutinous blight was judged slightly weak.
+For glutinous blight, commonly referred to as mochi disease in Japan, a test carried out in Shizuoka Prefecture.
+The test used the Kurasawa cultivar, which is susceptible to it, Yabukita, which is slightly weak to it and Okuhikari, which is partially resistant to it as control cultivars.
+The results indicated that Saeakari was more susceptible to glutinous blight than Yabukita, but less susceptible than Kurasawa, and its resistance to glutinous blight was judged slightly weak.
 The release reports state that control is necessary in mid-mountainous areas.

 The characteristics of the first harvested shoots of Saeakari tea were larger in both bud weight and number of buds than those of Saemidori and Yabukita, and the leaf colour was superior.
 Tea leaves present a dark green colour and the brew quality shows a bright colour on both leaf and watercolour, with an aroma similar to that of Saemidori.
 Excellent summer tea quality.
 The fragrance is similar to that of the pollen parent, Saemidori, and sometimes has a mild, sweet, steamed sweet potato-like aroma.
-The flavour is strongly umami.
+The flavour has a strong presence of umami.

-Interestingly, the tea-making quality of Kamairicha tea was tested in Kumamoto and Miyazaki prefectures with the report showing that the quality of Saeakari tea production was superior to Yabukita in Kumamoto Prefecture, with a high overall evaluation, and slightly inferior to Yabukita in Miyazaki Prefecture.
-These results confirmed that Saeakari is as suitable for Kamairicha tea as Yabukita.
+Interestingly, a study performed tests on the tea quality of Kamairicha in Kumamoto and Miyazaki prefectures.
+The report show that the quality of Saeakari tea production was superior to Yabukita in Kumamoto Prefecture, with a high overall evaluation, and slightly inferior to Yabukita in Miyazaki Prefecture.
+These results confirmed that Saeakari is also as suitable for Kamairicha tea as Yabukita.

-The chemical composition of Saeakari was also studied, the aminoacid content of Saeakari tended to be higher than that of Yabukita and the tannin content was lower than that of Yabukida.
-The trend was more pronounced for the second tea, with higher free amino acid content and lower tannin content than Yabukida" at all locations where the chemical content of the second tea was investigated.
+The chemical composition of Saeakari was also studied, the amino-acid content of Saeakari tended to be higher than that of Yabukita and the tannin content was lower.
+The trend was more pronounced for the summer tea, with higher free amino acid content and lower tannin content than Yabukita in all locations where the chemical content of the summer tea was investigated.

 The reported average survival rate of Saeakari cuttings, was 85.4%, with good growth and uniformity of the propagated cuttings.
-The average values for survival percentage, height and growth reported for the second year of planting were similar to those of Yabukita, with good vigour.
-In the final year of the trial, the values for height and growth were greater than those of Yabukita and equivalent to those of Yutakamidori, another Sencha cultivar used in the tests, notably the vigour of the cuttings seems to be greater than Yutakamidori.
+The average values for survival percentage, height, and growth reported for the second year of planting were similar to those of Yabukita, with good vigour.
+In the final year of the trial, the values for height and growth were greater than those of Yabukita.
+Those were equivalent to Yutakamidori, another Sencha cultivar used in the tests, notably the vigour of the cuttings was reported to be greater than Yutakamidori.

-Early cultivars such as Kanayamadori, registered as Tea No. 30 in 1970, and Saemidori and late cultivars such as Okumidori and Harumidori, which are good quality, high yielding and contribute to the decentralisation of the picking season, have been bred, the issue of breeding disease-resistant green tea varieties remained.
-However, the task of breeding disease-resistant green tea cultivars remained a challenge.
+Early cultivars such as Kanayamadori, registered as Tea No.30 in 1970, and Saemidori and late ones such as Okumidori and Harumidori, which have high-quality, high-yielding characteristics, contribute to the decentralisation of the picking season.
+However, the task of breeding disease-resistant green tea cultivars has remained a challenge.

-Yamatomidori (bred in Nara Prefecture), Minamikaori (bred in Miyazaki Prefecture) and Minamisayaka (bred in Miyazaki Prefecture) are some cultivars resistant to anthracnose and root rot.
-However, these are harvested later than Yabukita, and no practical early to mid-season disease-resistant cultivars have been bred.
+(Takeda 2007), listed Yamatomidori (Nara Prefecture), Minamikaori (Miyazaki Prefecture) and Minamisayaka (Miyazaki Prefecture) as representative cultivars resistant to anthracnose and root rot.
+In addition, Harunonagori, recently bred by Miyazaki Prefecture, is also resistant to anthracnose and ring spots.
+However, these are later-harvested than Yabukita, and no practical early to mid-season disease-resistant cultivars have been bred.

-Saeakari's main characteristics are its slightly early maturity and resistance to anthracnose and ring blight.
-Therefore, unlike diseased Yabukita, this variety does not require chemical control against these diseases, reducing fungicide costs and spraying labour.
-Existing varieties bred by the Vegetable and Tea Research Institute that are more resistant to anthracnose than Yabukita include Kanayamidori and Meiryoku.
+Some of Saeakari's main characteristics are a slightly early maturity and resistance to anthracnose and ring blight.
+Therefore, unlike Yabukita, this variety does not require chemical control against these diseases, reducing fungicide costs and spraying labour.
+Existing cultivars bred by the Vegetable and Tea Research Institute that are more resistant to anthracnose than Yabukita include Kanayamidori and Meiryoku as an example.

-However, when these varieties were planted next to the anthracnose-weak Sayamakaori and Okumidori in the growing area, a significant increase in anthracnose incidence was observed.
+However, when these cultivars were planted next to the anthracnose susceptible cultivars like Sayamakaori and Okumidori in the growing area, a significant increase in anthracnose incidence was observed on both Kanayamidori and Meiryoku.
 In contrast, when Saeakari was planted next to Sayamakaori, anthracnose disease was hardly observed, confirming its strong anthracnose resistance.

 References